 A Tuition Waiver form is available from the Human Resources Forms section of the BAC internal website.
 Forms must be submitted to HR to ensure adherence to the Tuition Waiver Policy.
 Proper signature levels are required before HR approves the waiver.
-HR will forward a copy of the approved waiver directly to the Registrar and Billing and Receivables Department, and return a copy to the individual.
+HR will forward a copy of the approved waiver directly to the Registrar, Billing and Receivables Department, and return a copy to the individual.

 All waiver applications must be received within 30 days of the beginning of the course.
 This allows HR to provide employees with prompt notification of any problems with the waiver request.
 If the course is not covered under the Tuition Waiver Program, the employee then has the option of withdrawing from the course prior to tuition costs being incurred.
-Tuition Waiver forms received after the 30-day deadline will not be processed and the employee will be responsible for any tuition charges incurred. (see BAC Internal website- Human Resources - Policies and Procedures - Tuition Waiver Program).
+Tuition waiver forms received after the 30-day deadline will not be processed and the employee will be responsible for any tuition charges incurred.